 - Watch runners, walkers and cyclists climb 6.6km (500m elevation) from beach to peak at the Giants Head Grind Race (May)

-- Cheer on the crazy competitors and their modified bathtub boats at the Great Ogopogo Bathtub Race (August, *next scheduled for 2021)
+- Cheer on the crazy competitors and their modified bathtub boats at the Great Ogopogo Bathtub Race (August, last event was in 2019)

 - Kick off the holiday season with Light up the Vines, a tasting event along Bottleneck Drive (late November)